ADA-related demand letters are negatively impacting countless businesses across the globe, and eCommerce sites are no exception.

 It Can Boost Your Bottom Line

 You will automatically generate more sales when more users can shop on your site (and you’re selling the right kinds of products).
 In America alone, it is said that the annual spending power of disabled consumers amounts to well over $490 billion.
-So consider how much money you lose every month by not having an accessible online store.
+So consider how much money you lose monthly by not having an accessible online store.

 It Protects You From Lawsuits